Return to: Deep-Six Home Page

 More Things to Do On an Advanced Level:

 · Check the chlorine or bromine level to be sure it is between 0.5 and 1.0 ppm.
-Use the Taylor test kit and match the color.
+Use the Taylor test kit and match the middle color.
 If the chlorine or bromine level becomes too low, critters and algae will grow, and the water may suddenly get cloudy (white).
 The level of chlorine is also dependent on the use of the silver/copper ion system.
-Do not use silver/copper ion system with bromine!
+Do not use silver/copper ion system with bromine.
 Nature2 users should keep the chlorine at 0.5 ppm.

 Free Chlorine/Combined Chlorine